TaylorBisset/Digital-Descent/README.md

 ## Tentative Development Roadmap
 - Weeks 1-2: Set up game world
 - Weeks 3-4: Implement UI/UX and IDE.
-Add first puzzle
+Add the first puzzle
 - Weeks 5-6: Expand world and add puzzles
 - Weeks 7-8: Polish and test.
 Finalize documentation

+## Credits
+Please look at the [ATTRIBUTIONS](ATTRIBUTIONS) file for attributions.

 ## License
-This prject is licensed under the **Apache License 2.0**.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the Apache License 2.0.
+For more details, see the [LICENSE](LICENSE) file.

 ## Contact
-If you have questions, suggestions, or issues with the project, please feel free to open an issue in the GitHub using the [Issues](../../issues) feature.
+If you have questions, suggestions, or project issues, please open an issue in GitHub using the [Issues](../../issues) feature.